ERottler/rhine_flow/README.md

 # rhine_flow

 This repository stores R code used to analyze hydro-climatological data.
-Focus is on long-term changes in Rhine river runoff.
+Focus is on long-term changes in Rhine river basin.